AdaCore/aws/docs/source/working_with_mails.rst

-  The first step is to authenticate using a user name and password. `AWS` supports two methods one called `Clear_Text` which is the most used and another one `APOP` which is more secure but almost not supported by `ISP` for the moment (and will probably never be supported as a more secure protocol named `SPA` -Secure Password Authentication- could be used instead)::
+  The first step is to authenticate using a user name and password. `AWS` supports two methods one called `Clear_Text` which is the most used and another one `APOP` which is more secure but typically not supported by `ISP` at this time (and will probably never be supported as a more secure protocol named `SPA` -Secure Password Authentication- could be used instead)::